 - See also: mmx, nasm

-- I have 14 facts about Alternate Instruction Set. what would you like to know? email me and let me know how I can help.
+- Have a question about Alternate Instruction Set not answered here?
+Email me and let me know how I can help.